PelleEikeberg/Practice-Python/README.md

 ### 5: a program which returns the common items in the two lists.

 ## 6: a program that stores a string, and returns if the string is a palindrome or not.

+### 7: a program which demonstrates in a couple of lines list comprehension